openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

- I don™t know how will be better to do it: use wiki (create a new page) or add just text-file in source project.
-Anyway it™s not so important where will be this documentation, main things that this documentation will be exist :)"
+ I donâ€™t know how will be better to do it: use wiki (create a new page) or add just text-file in source project.
+Anyway itâ€™s not so important where will be this documentation, main things that this documentation will be exist :)"